firegoby/db_manager/README.markdown

 2. To create a new timestamped backup of the current database click the green `Backup the Database` button
 3. To overwrite the current database with the latest saved backup click the 'Restore from Latest Backup' button
 4. To restore from a specific backup, select/highlight it in the `Database Backups` list and then choose `Restore from this backup` from the `With Selected...` menu
+5. To download a .sql.gz file of a specific backup, select/highlight it in the `Database Backups` list and then choose `Download as a file` from the `With Selected...` menu
-5. To delete a specific backup, select/highlight it in the `Database Backups` list and then choose `Delete` from the `With Selected...` menu.
+6. To delete a specific backup, select/highlight it in the `Database Backups` list and then choose `Delete` from the `With Selected...` menu.
 Multiple backups can be deleted at the same time by Ctrl- or Cmd- clicking to select them.

 ## Database Changes Logger